 - Clean the tops of the jars carefully (so you get a good seal).
 Place lids on jars and screw on the rings.

 - Place the jam in a hot water bath for 10 minutes - this will help seal the jars.
 Remove from heat and place them on a heatproof surface (I usually use a heavy cutting board.
 You'll hear the jars make a popping noise as they seal.
 You can check to see if the jars have sealed by pressing down in the center of each jar.
 If it is sealed, it will not move.
 If it didn't seal the "button" on the top will pop up & down.

 Summertime is the best time to make jam when fruit is fresh and in season!
 Making jam is easier than you think.
 I have several wonderful recipes on the blog and you can find a complete listing of them clicking here!

 The most popular jam recipe on my blog?
 Christmas in July Pepper Jam!
-Pinned over 12,000 times, it’s an easy jam to make and a great holiday gift!
+Pinned over TWENTY-FOUR THOUSAND times, it’s an easy jam to make and a great holiday gift!